yarlson/tap/README.LLM.md

 This document gives language models a compact, precise map of Tap’s public API so you can confidently generate working code that uses this library.

-Tap is a Go library for building interactive, clack-style terminal prompts (text/password/confirm/select/multiselect), spinners, progress bars, and message boxes.
+Tap is a Go library for building interactive, clack-style terminal prompts (text/password/confirm/select/multiselect), spinners, progress bars, streams, and message boxes.

 - Module path: `github.com/yarlson/tap`
 - Runtime model: each helper opens a terminal internally, runs, and restores the TTY